-When will enrollment into the Cal MediConnect program being?
+When did enrollment into the Cal MediConnect program begin?

-Enrollment will be phased in over 12 months in all counties, except Los Angeles and San Mateo.
-The Los Angeles enrollment strategy is currently in development and in San Mateo enrollment will occur the first month of the program.
+Enrollment is phased in over 12 months in all counties, except Los Angeles and San Mateo.

-- For people with both Medicare and Medi-Cal eligible for Cal MediConnect: The state will use a passive enrollment process.
-This means that the state will enroll eligible individuals into a health plan that combines their Medicare and Medi-Cal benefits unless the individual actively chooses not to join and notifies the state of this choice.
-The state will send eligible individuals multiple notices describing their choices, including the option to “opt out” of joining a Cal MediConnect health plan.
+- For people with both Medicare and Medi-Cal eligible for Cal MediConnect: The state is using a passive enrollment process.
+This means that the state is automatically enrolling all eligible individuals into a Cal MediConnect health plan unless the individual actively chooses not to join and notifies the state of this choice.
+The state sends / will send eligible individuals multiple notices describing their choices, including a Guidebook and Choice Form that allows those individuals to make a decision.

 Note: Opting out applies only to Medicare benefits.
 Beneficiaries must still get their Medi-Cal benefits through a health plan, as described below.

-- For people with both Medicare and Medi-Cal who do not enroll in a Cal MediConnect Health Plan: The state will require enrollment in a Medi-Cal plan for all Medi-Cal long-term services and supports and any Medicare deductibles or costs.
-For dual eligible beneficiaries, enrolling in a Medi-Cal health plan does not change their Medicare benefits.
+- For people with both Medicare and Medi-Cal who do not enroll in a Cal MediConnect health plan: As mentioned above, the state will require enrollment in a Medi-Cal plan for all Medi-Cal long-term services and supports and any Medicare deductibles or costs.
+For dual eligible beneficiaries, enrolling in a Medi-Cal health plan only does not change their Medicare benefits.
 They can still go to their Medicare doctors, hospitals, and providers.

-How would services be integrated under by Cal MediConnect health plans?
+How would services be integrated by Cal MediConnect health plans?

 Cal MediConnect health plans will be responsible for providing their enrollees all Medicare and Medi-Cal benefits and services, including medical care, long-term care, behavioral health care and social supports.
 Beneficiaries, their family members and other caregivers will be able to participate in care coordination teams that help ensure delivery of the right services at the right time and place.

-Strong consumer protections grounded in personal choice and continuity of care will be core to the program’s success.
-State and federal officials will monitor the health plans closely to ensure provision of all beneficiary protections.
-Additionally, the In-Home Supportive Services program would become a managed care benefit, but it would remain an entitlement program and current consumers’ rights would not change.
+Strong consumer protections grounded in personal choice and continuity of care are key to the program’s success.
+State and federal officials will continue to monitor the health plans closely to ensure provision of all beneficiary protections.
+Additionally, the In-Home Supportive Services program will become a managed care benefit, but it will remain an entitlement program and current consumers’ rights will not change.

 Why is the government proposing these changes?